Skip to content

 \[\text{Stab}_\rho(f) = \sum_{\alpha \in \mathbb{N}^d} \rho^{|\alpha|} \tilde{f}(\alpha)^2\]

-2. Spectral Concentration Lemma (Lemma 1)
+2. Spectral Concentration Lemma (Lemma 1): Translating "Stable" to "Low-Frequency Dominant"

 \[T \geq \log_{1/\rho}\left(1 - \frac{\delta}{\varepsilon}\right)\]

-\[\mathbb{E}[\text{ReLU}(X) \cdot \text{ReLU}(Y)] = \frac{1}{2\pi}\left(\sqrt{1-\rho^2} + \rho(\pi - \arccos\rho)\right)\]
+\[\mathbb{E}[\text{ReLU}(X) \cdot \text{ReLU}(Y)] = \frac{1}{2\pi}\left(\sqrt{1-\rho^2} + \rho(\pi - \arccos\rho)\right),\]

 Loss & Training